Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Results

-The variability of model performance was not frequently reported (20/78), and when it was reported it was often incomplete.
+The variability of model performance was not frequently reported (33/94), and when it was reported it was often incomplete.
 This included cases where it was unclear what the intervals represented (95\% confidence interval, one standard deviation, variation, etc.), or not clear what the exact bounds of the interval were due to results being plotted but not explicitly stated.
-Within the entire review, there were only two examples in which variability was reported during external validation \cite{Shin2021, Boschman2022}, one of which did not clearly state either the bounds or the type of the interval.
+Within the entire review, there were only three examples in which variability was reported during external validation \cite{Shin2021, Boschman2022, Mayer2022}, only one of which clearly reported both the bounds and the type of the interval \cite{Shin2021}.
 No studies performed any Bayesian form of uncertainty quantification.
 Reported results are shown in Table \ref{table:models}, though direct comparisons between the performance of different models should be treated with caution due to the diversity of data and validation methods used to evaluate different models, the lack of variability measures, the consistently high risks of bias, and the heterogeneity in reported metrics.